emiliatrentham/goal-tracker/README.md

 ## Description

-Application to share and view goals with piers using chart.js to be able to vizualize the data.
+Application to share and view goals with peers using chart.js to be able to vizualize the data.
 Live deployed on Heroku!

 ## APIs/Frameworks
 - <a href="https://www.chartjs.org/" >chart.js</a>